GOP's Rice loses House seat after voting to impeach Trump

 The 7th Congressional District is strongly Republican and likely to remain in the party’s hands this fall.
 The district includes the tourist hotspot of Myrtle Beach and a number of inland, rural areas.

-Taking a somewhat different approach, Rep. Nancy Mace sought to make amends for angering Trump, filming a video in New York this year outside Trump Tower to remind her constituents that she was one of the former president’s “earliest supporters.”
-She worked for his 2016 campaign and had his backing in her 2020 run.
+U.S. Rep. Nancy Mace, on the other hand, managed to hold off a primary challenge from former state Rep. Katie Arrington, who was recruited by Trump.
+Arrington also sought the 1st Congressional District seat in 2018, ousting then-U.S. Rep. Mark Sanford in a GOP primary before going on to lose to Joe Cunningham in Democrat's first red-blue seat flip in South Carolina in decades.

-Besides criticizing Trump for the Jan.
-6 insurrection, Mace went against the former president's wishes by voting to certify President Joe Biden’s win in the 2020 election and to hold Steve Bannon in contempt of Congress for defying a subpoena from the committee investigating the Capitol insurrection.
+Mace won the seat back for Republicans in 2020 with Trump’s help.
+But the former president turned against her in part due to Mace’s criticism of his role in the Capitol violence.
+She also infuriated Trump by voting to certify Biden’s win in the 2020 election and to hold Steve Bannon in contempt of Congress for defying a subpoena from the committee investigating the Capitol insurrection.

-Trump has supported Mace's opponent, former state Rep. Katie Arrington, who won the GOP nomination for the seat in 2018 by defeating incumbent Mark Sanford.
-She went on to lose the seat to Joe Cunningham in the general election in Democrats' first flip of a South Carolina seat in decades.
+But unlike Rice, Mace sought to make amends for angering Trump.
+Earlier this year, she filmed a video in New York outside Trump Tower to remind her constituents that she was one of the former president's “earliest supporters.”
+She had worked for his 2016 campaign and had his backing in her 2020 run.

 PRIMARY CHALLENGE IN NEVADA’S SAFEST GOP HOUSE SEAT